Kathess/DYRECTsn/README.md

 ```
 Tested with Python 3.6 and PyCharm 2021.2.2.

+## License
+This project is licensed under the GNU Lesser General Public License - see the [LICENSE](LICENSE) file for details.

 ## Report Bugs and other Issues

 Reports on bugs and other issues are very welcome, especially due to many quite recent changes.